jay-sarkar/jay-sarkar.github.io/_pages/research.md

 layout: page
 title: research
 permalink: /research/
 description: My research engagements in the public domain, in the form of peer-reviewed papers and filed patents, are described below.
-Working in research in the industry, a significant portion of my work naturally results in intellectual property that has been proprietary trade secrets to the organizations I have worked for over the years.
+Working in research in the industry, a significant portion of my work naturally results in intellectual property that has been proprietary trade secrets to the organizations I have worked in over the years.
 It brings me great fulfilment on the translation of my work into tangible benefits to the scientific/technological community and society.
 ---

 ### Published peer-reviewed international conference and journal papers